cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ## Forwards Compatibility

-In a future version, this ICS will define a new function `unfreezeClient` that can be called when the application logic resolves equivocation event.
+In a future version, this ICS will define a new function `unfreezeClient` that can be called when the application logic resolves an equivocation event.

 ## History

-March 5th 2019: Initial draft finished and submitted as a PR
+March 5th 2019: Initial draft finished and submitted as a PR.
+May 29 2019: Various revisions, notably multiple commitment-roots